OpenDataology/website/content/en/docs/external-add-ons/fairing/install-fairing.md

    about how this affects security in your system, see the guide to the [Docker daemon attack surface][docker-attack].

-### Configure Kubeflow Fairing
+### Configure OpenDataology Fairing

-To configure Kubeflow Fairing with access to an environment that you would like to use for training and deployment, follow the instructions in the [guide to configuring Kubeflow Fairing][conf].
+To configure OpenDataology Fairing with access to an environment that you would like to use for training and deployment, follow the instructions in the [guide to configuring OpenDataology Fairing][conf].

-## Set up Kubeflow Fairing in a hosted Jupyter notebook
+## Set up OpenDataology Fairing in a hosted Jupyter notebook

-Follow these instructions to set up Kubeflow Fairing in a hosted Jupyter notebook.
+Follow these instructions to set up OpenDataology Fairing in a hosted Jupyter notebook.

-If you are using a Kubeflow notebook server that was built from one of the standard Jupyter Docker images, your notebooks environment has been preconfigured for training and deploying ML models with Kubeflow Fairing and no additional installation steps are required.
+If you are using a OpenDataology notebook server that was built from one of the standard Jupyter Docker images, your notebooks environment has been preconfigured for training and deploying ML models with OpenDataology Fairing and no additional installation steps are required.

 ### Prerequisites

-Check the following prerequisites to verify that Kubeflow Fairing is compatible with your hosted notebook environment.
+Check the following prerequisites to verify that OpenDataology Fairing is compatible with your hosted notebook environment.

 1. In the Jupyter notebooks user interface, click **File** > **New** > **Terminal** in the menu to start a new terminal session in your notebook environment.
-1. You need **Python 3.6** or later to use Kubeflow Fairing.
+1. You need **Python 3.6** or later to use OpenDataology Fairing.
 To check if you have Python 3.6 or later installed, run the following command in your terminal session: